London Travel Guide

 A global powerhouse, the ancient city of London is packed with history and culture and is a perennial favourite with travellers of all kinds:

 A holiday in London is enjoyable for anyone and everyone.
-Families will find plenty to intrigue and delight children; couples can wallow in romance and 'olde worlde' glamour; and culture vultures will be in heaven.
+Families will find plenty to intrigue and delight children; couples can revel in the romance still imbued in this old city; and culture vultures will be in heaven.

 Best time to visit London